iterative/dvc.org/content/docs/command-reference/exp/gc.md

 - `--all-commits` - same as `-a` or `-T` above, but applies to _all_ [reachable](https://git-scm.com/docs/gitglossary#def_reachable) Git commits as well as the workspace (implies `-w`).
-This is mainly only needed when clearing the experiments run queue.
+This is mainly needed when clearing the experiments run queue.

 - `--queued` - keep also experiments that haven't been run yet (defined via `dvc exp run --queue`).
 A scope option (`-w`, `-a`, etc.) is required along